Our Team

 Jeffrey Okoro

-Interim Deputy Director of Strategic Initiatives | Kenya
+Executive Director | Kenya

 He has strong roots in the Kibera community and finds joy in providing services that help uplift adolescents and youth.
 Growing up in Kibera and experiencing the power of education firsthand, Jeffrey serves as a powerful role model for youth in informal settlements.
-He manages CFK’s education and livelihoods initiatives and co-founded the Best Schools Initiative, CFK’s largest education research project.

 Jeffrey is committed to empowering people to empower themselves.
 He served as a 2019 Metis Fellow, working toward accelerating the pace of education reform across Africa.
 Jeffrey earned a Bachelor of Science in Project Planning and Management from Moi University and a certificate in Business Mathematics.
+He also earned a certificate in conflict analysis from the United States Institute of Peace.

-Primary Health Care Coordinator | Kenya
+Health Administrator Lead | Kenya

 Eddah is a progressive community health advocate with more than 10 years of experience in community health and health service delivery.